quite/quiteabot/README.md

 This is a tiny two-way Telegram-bot to XMPP-bridge.
 I has worked well for me for talking to some people that prefer Telegram.

-You need to
+# Setup

+To set it up, you need to:

-- cp quiteabot.yaml.example quiteabot.yaml
+- `cp quiteabot.yaml.example quiteabot.yaml`
 - Fill out the bot's XMPP account (`xmppserver`, `xmppuser`, `xmpppass`)
 - Set `xmpptarget` to your own jid, or so
 - Get a Telegram account (mobile phone number needed)